Start the API server

 Streaming Responses

 The agent execution endpoints (POST /api/sessions/:id/agent/:agent) return Server-Sent Events (SSE).
-Each event is a JSON object representing a runtime event (remember that :agent is the config filename without the .yaml extension):
+The request body is a JSON object with a messages array and an optional model field.
+Setting model applies a persistent per-agent override on the session before the turn starts (subsequent turns reuse it).
+An empty or omitted model leaves the existing override untouched.
+(Each event is a JSON object representing a runtime event — remember that :agent is the config filename without the .yaml extension.):

 # Send a message and stream the response